-The ideology of generational curses is an out of context ideology.
-You cannot “rebuke” something that is God punishment.
+The teaching of generational curses is an out of context doctrine.
+You cannot “rebuke” God’s judgments and punishment.
 God’s punishment for iniquity can only be removed by a person humbly repenting.

 Finally, the truth of what God said he would do by, visiting the iniquity, can be understood by Paul’s words in Romans 1.

 18 For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men, who hold the truth in unrighteousness;

 19 Because that which may be known of God is manifest in them; for God hath shewed it unto them.

 20 For the invisible things of him from the creation of the world are clearly seen, being understood by the things that are made, even his eternal power and Godhead; so that they are without excuse:

 21 Because that, when they knew God, they glorified him not as God, neither were thankful; but became vain in their imaginations, and their foolish heart was darkened.

 22 Professing themselves to be wise, they became fools,

 23 And changed the glory of the uncorruptible God into an image made like to corruptible man, and to birds, and fourfooted beasts, and creeping things.